fbpx

 • The app provides an option to complete the payment for the application.
 Upon payment, you can apply.

-Different categories of small business certification:
+Different categories of small business certification

-Women-owned business:
+Women-owned business

-A woman or group of women who owns more than 51% of an entity, is called a woman-owned business.
-The Governing body of these organizations, such as a top executive officer who is responsible for the day-to-day operations, must consist of women.
+A woman or group of women who owns more than 51% of an entity is called a woman-owned business.
+The Governing body of these organizations, such as a top executive officer responsible for the day-to-day operations, must consist of women.
 These women should be US citizens or green card holders.
 They should be an expert in the organization’s primary business.
 Upon contributing a significant amount to the company’s ownership, they become eligible to apply for certification as a woman-owned business.

-Minority-owned Business:
+Minority-owned business

 Let us first understand who a minority is.